ome/omero-documentation/omero/developers/scripts/user-guide.rst

 The basic steps in a script-writing workflow are:

 -  Write a script using your favorite text editor, save locally
--  Use command line (or OMERO.insight) to upload script to server
+-  Use command line (or OMERO.insight) to upload the script to server
--  Use command line (or OMERO.insight or web clients) to run script on the server (results will be displayed)
+-  Use command line (or OMERO.insight or web clients) to run the script on the server (results will be displayed)
--  Edit script and replace copy on server and run again, etc.
+-  Edit the script and replace it on the server and run again, etc.

 Working with scripts is far more straightforward if you have admin access to your OMERO.server installation - this is the preferred workflow.
 It is